Rumana Ali

 Rumana Ali Tusi is a Bangladeshi academic, writer and politician from Gazipur belonging to Bangladesh Awami League.
 She is a former state minister for Primary and Mass Education and a former Jatiya Sangsad member representing the Gazipur-3 constituency.
 Earlier, she was Jatiya Sangsad member for Reserved Women's Seat-14.
 She is ex-state minister Md.
 Rahmat Ali's daughter.
 Her eldest brother M. Zahid Hasan is a well known physicist at Princeton University.

 Biography

-Ali is a teacher of New Model University College, Dhaka.
+Ali was a teacher of New Model University College, Dhaka.
 She also wrote a book titled Prachin Kirti O Oitihasik Sthan.

 Ali was elected as a member of the Jatiya Sangsad from Reserved Women's Seat-14 on 16 February 2019.

 Political career

 Awami League-nominated Rumana won the Gazipur-3 seat in the 12th National Parliament election on 7 January 2024.